texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 If the marriage happened before 1966, information may not be available on the index, and you may have to direct requests to the appropriate County Clerk or consider other sources like churches, libraries, or third-party sites.

 Step 3.
 Make a request: Persons who require copies of a marriage record should direct requests to the proper custodian, like the DSHS-VSS or the County Clerk.
+Contact the County Clerk or DSHS-VSS for assistance if you have questions about marriage records.
+Some documents may only be obtained by visiting the office in person.
 Making requests usually involves providing the spouses’ names and the marriage date in the request form and sending the completed form along with the required fees to the custodian via mail, in person, or online.
-To request DSHS marriage verification letters, submit a completed request form and $20 fees in person at local offices or via mail to:
+To request DSHS marriage verification letters, submit a completed request form and $20 fee in person at local offices or via mail to:

 Department of State Health Services,